gustavofariaa/FlashscoreScraping/README.md

 > path: by default, the path is initialized with './data', but the path can be changed to your preferred path.

-> drive: Selenium driver that must be initialized before as done [here](https://selenium-python.readthedocs.io/getting-started.html)
+> driver: Selenium driver that must be initialized before as done [here](https://selenium-python.readthedocs.io/getting-started.html)

 > country: country name where the championship is held